How a Lost English King Was Found Beneath an Ordinary Parking Lot

 This changed everything.

-Researchers realized Grey Friars had likely been misplaced in historical interpretations.
-By carefully overlaying old maps with the modern city layout, they identified a surprisingly ordinary location that matched the likely burial zone.
+Researchers noticed that the Grey Friars story might have been misplaced in historical records.
+They spent very much time in overlaying aged maps with the modern city pattern, and they ended up seeing a pretty ordinary location where the burial zone probably was.

 The Dig That Changed British History